Joe-Mutambo/flmz_school_system/README.md

 Edit
 npm run dev
 Access App
-Open http://localhost:5173 in your browser.
+Open http://localhost:<port>, the port where your application is running in your browser.

 🚧 5.
 Roadmap
 🔒 RLS & RPC Audits